-FLAT TIRE - low tire air pressure.
+FLAT TIRE - Check All Tires.

 When a spare tire is mounted or a wheel is replaced, tire pressure will not be indicated and the low tire pressure warning system will not function.
 Contact your NISSAN dealer as soon as possible for tire replacement and/or system resetting.